-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

-Undertale has players control a child who has fallen into the Underground, a vast region located under the surface of the Earth.
+Undertale has players controling a child who has fallen into the Underground, a vast region located under the surface of the Earth.
 The area is separated by a magical barrier and greets the protagonist with menacing monsters.
 Players must engage in combat with various creatures and journey back to the surface.
 The combat system involves navigating through mini-bullet hell attacks where players can choose whether to kill or subdue their opponent.
 Undertale is strongly influenced by players’ choices which directly affect the outcome of the story.
+The entire game, outside of its artwork and character designs, were made by one talented developer, Toby Fox.

 #19 The Ascent